mdn/content/files/en-us/web/privacy/storage_access_policy/index.md

 ## Debugging

 We encourage site owners to test their sites, particularly those that rely on third-party content integrations.
-We’ve added several new features to Firefox to make testing easier.
+We've added several new features to Firefox to make testing easier.

 ### Developer Tools notifications